0xPolygonMiden/miden-node/CONTRIBUTING.md

 We are using [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), so all code changes happen through pull requests from a [forked repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### Branching
-- The current active branch is `main`.
-Every branch with a fix/feature must be forked from `main`.
+- The current active branch is `next`.
+Every branch with a fix/feature must be forked from `next`.

 - The branch name should contain a short issue/feature description separated with hyphens [(kebab-case)](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).

     For example, if the issue title is `Fix functionality X in component Y` then the branch name will be something like: `fix-x-in-y`.

-- New branch should be rebased from `main` before submitting a PR in case there have been changes to avoid merge commits. i.e. this branches state:
+- New branch should be rebased from `next` before submitting a PR in case there have been changes to avoid merge commits. i.e. this branches state:
   ```
           A---B---C fix-x-in-y
          /
-    D---E---F---G main
+    D---E---F---G next
             |   |
          (F, G) changes happened after `fix-x-in-y` forked
   ```